EGOT: Quincy Jones

-American record producer, musician, songwriter, composer, arranger, and film and television producer Quincy Jones (born 1933) received his fourth distinct award in 2016.
-Between 1964 and 2019, Jones received a total of 31 awards — the highest number of awards of any grand slam winner.
-He has 28 Grammy Awards and a Grammy Legend Award received in 1992.
+American record producer, musician, songwriter, composer, arranger, and film and television producer Quincy Jones (1933–2024) received his fourth distinct award in 2016.
+Between 1964 and 2024, Jones received a total of 33 awards—the highest number so far of any EGOT winner.
+He competed for and won 28 Grammys, one Tony, and one Emmy, also receiving a special Grammy Legend Award and two special Oscars (the Jean Hersholt Humanitarian Award and the Academy Honorary Award).
+Quincy's final qualifying award was a fully competitive 2016 Tony for The Color Purple.